 You’ll also review the difference between the letter A with an accent circonflex (circumflex accent) and the unaccented A, or the letter E with or without accent aigu (acute accent).

-Get a huge boost from Rocket Languages.
+You can get a huge boost from Rocket Language French.
 If you prefer to use a Web browser to reach your French language lab, there are several sites available with voice recording capabilities.
 Rocket Languages is a paid service with a seven-day free trial.
 You can road test it with hundreds of phrases without even signing up.

 Like the Bravolol app, Rocket Languages lets you record your pronunciation and compare it to a native speaker’s.
 Rather than relying on the ratings you get, it’s best to listen carefully and make your own judgment on how close you come to a native accent.

-Get plenty of structure and support from the Babbel language lab program.
+The Babbel language lab program offers plenty of structure and support.
 As vocabulary is initially introduced in each unit, you’re given the opportunity to record your pronunciation of the word after the native speaker says it.

 Babbel shines as a French language lab in its Listening and Speaking courses, which put particular emphasis on pronunciation.
 The “What do you hear?” exercise challenges you to categorize the pronunciation of the target vowel by the sound it most resembles in English.

 Babbel lets you focus on each individual vowel—as well as vowel combinations—in the Pronouncing Vowels series.
 You can also study the pronunciation of particular consonants, and the rules for when to pronounce the consonants at the ends of words.